 It can be disturbing to cozy up to your canine companion and feel lumps and bumps under your dog's skin.
 It's even more disturbing to discover that a lump or bump has ulcerated or burst, and your dog's skin has become inflamed.

-Dog owners naturally think of cancer when they feel lumps and bumps under their dog’s skin.
+Dog owners naturally think of a cancerous tumor (also known as a malignant tumor) when they feel lumps and bumps under their dog’s skin.
+Owners may assume that it's an early detection of cancer instead of a benign tumor or benign growth.
 The good news about skin growths is that most kinds are not cancerous.
 A few types of skin growths don't require treatment.

-Only your veterinarian will know for sure if a skin abnormality has the potential to become malignant.
+Only your veterinarian will know for sure if a skin abnormality has the potential to become a malignant tumor.
 We can give you some pointers on what to expect from your vet's diagnosis.

 Lipomas are benign fatty tumors and don’t contain very many cells of any kind.
 They are mostly little bags of fat that don’t become cancerous.

 Not all dogs get lipomas.
 They are most common in mixed breed dogs, Weimaraners, Doberman Pinschers, German Pointers, Springer Spaniels, miniature Chihuahuas, and Labrador Retrievers.
-Dogs that are over nine years old are 17 times more likely to develop lipomas as dogs under six years old.
+Older dogs that are over nine years in age are 17 times more likely to develop lipomas as dogs under six years old.
 Dogs that are overweight are nearly twice as likely to develop lipomas as normal-weight dogs.

 Your dog won't need treatment for lipomas unless they interfere with activity.
 But only your vet will know for sure that a lump under the skin is a lipoma.